PhucXDoan/pxd/README.md

 */
 ```

+Variables that are exported out of the meta-directive are listed to the left of the `:`,
+while variables that are imported into the meta-directive are listed to the right of the `:`.

 This means you can define global data structures and helper functions that other meta-directives can import and use
 without having to define anything multiple times.
-This can even mean the value of `NAMES` or `C` is defined by a meta-directive in a completely separate file.
+Thus, the definition of `NAMES` and `C` can be in a completely separate file.

-The above example can also be written as so:
+The above example can also be rewritten as so:

 ```c
 #include "example.meta"